yeti/Manticore-ViewManager/README.md

   intent.transitionAnimationStyle = ANIMATION_NOTHING
   ```

 * Add objects to the intent's `userInfos` dictionary.
-These objects will be added to the activity's `activityInfos` dictionary.
+  These objects will be added to the activity's `activityInfos` dictionary, which will be available to the View when it gets loaded.

 #####3.
 Process the Intent to become an Activity